-The run chart shows the number of patients being added to the Dementia Register continues to fluctuate on a monthly basis but overall has increased from April 2016 to February 2017, but down again in March.
+The run chart shows the number of patients being added to the Dementia Register continues to fluctuate on a monthly basis.
 Work continues as described below.

-- An exercise to review patients' dementia diagnosis recording on ePEX is ongoing. - A pilot gap analysis of diagnoses on ePEX against the Dementia register was carried out with Selkirk practice and increased the number of diagnoses recorded for Selkirk area patients by approximately 20%. - The above process is going to be carried out with all GP practices willing to participate a letter has been drafted for Consultants from each area to send to the relevant practice. - It is anticipated that with this data validation exercise the target will be met.
+- An exercise to review patients' dementia diagnosis recording on ePEX is ongoing; a pilot gap analysis of diagnoses on ePEX against the Dementia register was carried out with Selkirk practice and increased the number of diagnoses recorded for Selkirk area patients by approximately 20%. - The above process is going to be carried out with all GP practices willing to participate a letter has been drafted for Consultants from each area to send to the relevant practice. - It is anticipated that with this data validation exercise the target will be met.
+Aimed completion date is end of July 2017.